JarodNavarro2/Monster.java/jk_update/README.txt

 box easily, as per instructions.

 --I could not get the spawning of the initial monsters working correctly yet.
+-Got the grid up and working, and have relative positioning for the monsters. written down.

+Working on coding the relative positioning, making sure the monster size is correct, and

+storing monster vals into an array.
 *******************************************************************************************

 Possible pseudocode/format for combining the different aspects of the program.